surfer190/lofigirl-downloader/readme.md

 ### Audio Quality

-The bitrate of the music is 128 kbps a.k.a Cut-off at 16 kHz
+The bitrate of the music ranges from 128 kbps (Cut-off at 16 kHz) to 320kbps (Cut-off at 20 kHz)

 ### Credit